qutip/qutip/doc/installation.rst

 Verifying the Installation
 ===========================

 QuTiP now includes a collection of built-in test scripts to verify that the installation was indeed successful.
-To run the suite of tests scripts, after installing QuTiP, exit the installation directory, run Python (or iPython), and call:
+To run the suite of tests scripts you must have the nose testing library.
+After installing QuTiP, exit the installation directory, run Python (or iPython), and call:

 >>> import qutip.testing as qt
 >>> qt.run()